Yusof Ishak: Founding and management of Utusan Melayu

 In 1952, he commented on the Malayan Chinese Association's donation of to the Malay community, stating that the "gift should only be accepted if there are no strings attached" as it was ahead of the upcoming election.
 In 1954, Murray-Aynsley fined Yusof, as Utusans managing director, for the newspaper's involvement in posting an editorial relating to the 1954 National Service riots.
-In 1955, he was appointed into the government's Malayanisation Committee, which looked into the "malayanisation" efforts that the government could implement.
+In 1955, he was appointed into the government Malayanisation Committee, which looked into the "malayanisation" efforts that the government could implement.
+He was the only Malay invited to the committee.

-Yusof's departure from Utusan
+Departure from Utusan

 In 1957, Yusof moved to Kuala Lumpur and, in February 1958, the headquarters of Utusan Melayu were also relocated to the city.
 With only a branch office left in Singapore, the move positioned the newspaper as more Malaya-based.
 Even though Utusan was an independent newspaper, it became a supporter of the United Malay Nationalist Organisation (UMNO) and the Alliance Party, especially after the war.
-Yusof, as Utusans managing director, stated this of the UMNO and the Alliance Party:The Utusan Melayu has been a strong supporter of the UMNO and lately of the [Alliance Party], particularly during the first federal election of 1955, because the Utusan was launched with the expressed object of raising the status of our people, country and religion, and such an object could not be achieved if colonialism were to exist.
+Yusof, as Utusans managing director, stated of the UMNO and the Alliance Party:The Utusan Melayu has been a strong supporter of the UMNO and lately of the [Alliance Party], particularly during the first federal election of 1955, because the Utusan was launched with the expressed object of raising the status of our people, country and religion, and such an object could not be achieved if colonialism were to exist.
 The [Alliance Party], as everybody knows, was the only political party which articulately strove for independence and freedom.
 This explains the reason why Utusan Melayu has always been pro-UMNO and the [Alliance Party].However, as Utusan adopted a more socialist slant in the 1950s, it soon came into conflict with UMNO's beliefs.
-While the newspaper continued supporting the Malays, Utusan published some articles which were considered critical of UMNO, and Utusans deputy editor referred to the Sultans as "feudal elements".
+While the newspaper continued supporting the Malays, Utusan published some articles which were considered critical of UMNO and Utusans deputy editor referred to the Sultans as "feudal elements".
 UMNO then began buying shares from Utusan in 1955 in an attempt to control the newspaper.
 Yusof initially resisted the UMNO's attempts but finally left in 1959 after he sold all his shares.